pateldhairya0328/Complex-Plotter/README.md

 A grid can also be enabled, where the "lines" of the "grid" mark curves where either Re(f(z)) or Im(f(z)) are constant.
 Two such lines will coincide with the white streaks of constant phase - where the phase is 0 or π (constantly real), or π/2 or 3π/2 (constantly imaginary).
 The function can also be seen as analytic or not by checking if the crossing points of the grid are all at right angles.
 This grid can be seen in the image below.
-The grid can be enabled by setting the `lines` variable can be set to `true`

 <a href="https://imgur.com/wQLBEKY"><img src="https://i.imgur.com/wQLBEKY.jpg" title="source: imgur.com" /></a>